-Whenever a When a layoff is anticipated, employees whose jobs may be are affected will be notified of the situation, and options available, as soon as possible in advance and will be provided an opportunity to to meet with the Department Director prior to implementation of the layoff.
+When a layoff is anticipated, employees whose jobs are affected will be notified in advance and will be provided an opportunity to meet with the Department Director prior to implementation of the layoff.
 The purpose of this meeting is to give the affected employee an opportunity to ask questions and to better understand the business reason why management selected that position for layoff.
-The employee may also offer additional information for consideration prior to a final decision being made and before the layoff is implemented.allow time to make necessary arrangements.
+The employee may also offer additional information for consideration prior to a final decision being made and before the layoff is implemented.